 Circle Marker Size: The size of the marker corresponds to the capacity of the wind farm.
 The bigger the size of the marker, the bigger the capacity of the wind farm.
 In Figure 7 it can be seen that the circle markers vary in size.

 Zoom: The user can zoom in or zoom out on the map.
-Zooming the map provides a more accurate geographical location of the map.
+The initial view shows aggregated information on a country-level.
+Zooming the map provides more detailed information of the specifc wind farm projects.

 Hover Interaction: When the user hovers over the marker, additional information about the windfarm is displayed which is shown in Figure 8.